Osaka Biotech & Pharma Networking Events - Webinar schedule

 The TriTech Institute – providing solutions for research, innovation, and Value-Based Healthcare evaluation.

-by Prof Chris Hopkins / Head of the Tritech Institute at Hywel Dda University Health Board
+by Tritech Institute Hywel Dda University Health Board

 The current NHS set-up and clinical evaluation systems are not keeping up with technical advances, UK/EU legal requirements and patient demand.
 TriTech’s multi-disciplinary team develop, test and re-test innovations from within the NHS.
 We give immediate clinical and scientific opinions on feasibility and safety, consider what is needed to prove efficacy (patient outcomes) and value.
 We support companies to grow whilst improving patient care through: